 This inspirational movie is about Philippe Petit, the man who decided to wire-walk between the twin towers of the World Trade Center.

-Man on Wire uses actual footage and reenactments to show the intense planning and crew this kind of feat required.
-It was not simple and took months of planning.
+With masterful film editing, Man on Wire uses actual footage and reenactments to show the intense planning and crew this kind of feat required. to achieve success.
+It was not simple and took months of planning. and became a modern masterpiece of documentary filmmaking.

-This film explores the character study of Philippe and what it takes to pull off a stunt like this.
+This movie explores the character study of Philippe and what it takes to pull off a stunt like this.

 Director: James Marsh